d4rk4444/linea-mainnet/README.md

     - Value for bridge (in % or ETH Depending on the Type Value)
 6. DEX settings
     - Value for swap (in % or ETH Depending on the Type Value)
     - Slippage for swap (in %)
+    - List of DEXes that are used in random
+    - List of Tokens that are used in random
 6. Lineans settings for domen length

 Insert private Metamask addresses in the private.txt file in this format:
 ```